 I’m delighted to be acting as an Ambassador for the European Lamb Campaign.
 After living abroad for many years I returned home with a greater apprecation for local ingredients and the role they play in creating a delicious meal.
-We are lucky to have excellent quality local lamb which is suitable for a range of dishes and cooking methods, from quick mid-week meals to special dinners at weekends or holidays.
+We are lucky to have excellent quality local lamb which is suitable for a range of dishes and cooking methods.

 This recipe takes inspiration from my time in Japan but using local ingredients.
 The lamb meat fills this light Japanese broth with a delicious and unique flavour which the potatoes and vegetables easily absorb.
-This is a comforting dish which you can serve with rice or rustic bread for a quick family meal or special occasion.
+This is a comforting dish which you can serve rustic bread for a quick and tasty mid-week family meal or special occasion.

 Japanese Style Lamb Stew